You can get paid to write short stories if you know where to publish them. Here, we round up 8 proven resources and offer tips for getting started.

 You won’t make a full-time income by entering writing contests, but you can get your name out there as a skilled fiction writer if you start winning.
 As an added perk, you might earn a little money to add to your income as well.

-If your story is just a bit too long or unique for these publications, self-publishing it as a book would allow you to bring in some money.
+If your story is too long, unique or you’ve written a dozen or more, self-publishing them as a book allows earning some money.
 If your genre has a lot of interested, voracious readers, you might be able to bring in passive income with repeated sales.
 Plus, it’ll get you into the habit of shipping your work and seeking feedback from readers.
 That’ll help with cultivating a habit of writing and publishing short stories.

 If self-publishing, the most affordable option is to self-publish your book as an eBook.
 If you choose to publish a paper copy, sites like Amazon make the process simple, but you still have some investment.
 Always build up readership and interest first to help you recoup some of that investment.